Tumchya Aamchyatali Kusum

-Tumchya Aamchyatali Kusum is an Indian Marathi-language drama series.
-It starred Shivani Baokar and Ajinkya Nanaware in the lead roles.
-It is produced by Ekta Kapoor under the banner of Balaji Telefilms.
-It premiered from 4 October 2021 on Sony Marathi, replacing Swarajyajanani Jijamata.
+Tumchya Aamchyatali Kusum is an Indian Marathi-language drama series, starred Shivani Baokar and Ajinkya Nanaware.
+Produced by Ekta Kapoor under the banner of Balaji Telefilms, it premiered from 4 October 2021 on Sony Marathi, replacing Swarajyajanani Jijamata.
 The series ended on 26 February 2022.
 It is an official remake of Hindi TV series Kkusum.

 Plot

 Kusum is a story of a young, beautiful and charming girl with a golden heart.
 Kusum is very positive in her attitude and always looks at the silver lining of dark clouds.
 She is grounded – very responsible and carries herself with a graceful and reassuring smile.
 She doesn't give up on the responsibilities of her parental home and even after marriage continues to be strong support for her parents.
 The grace with which she manages her marital home, her parents' home and her career make her inspirational and relatable to every woman.